Phonics and Early Reading

 We use a range of resources to teach early reading and to enable children to acquire and develop their phonics skills, ready for sustained application as they progress through the school.
 Phonics application is such an important part of progressing in reading and writing, so we teach discrete synthetic phonics lessons from the first week of school onward.

 The EYFS and Year 1 team teach phonics through a discrete synthetic phonics programme, Bug Club Phonics, which also follows a phonetically matched reading scheme, essential for ensuring children have opportunities to practise and embed knowledge of new sounds.
-The daily taught inputs are delivered in whole class and small group scenarios with individual and group additional interventions or pre-teaching where needed.
-Guided Reading is delivered throughout the week as whole class and small group activities.
+The daily taught inputs are delivered in whole class scenarios with individual and group additional interventions or pre-teaching where needed.
 Children also read individually with the EYFS staff each week.
 The children’s Reading Record helps parents to support this at home too and inform parents of any new sounds and words learnt weekly in school.

-These approaches continue into Year 1, where children continue to develop their Phase 4 and 5 phonics skills, their individual reading fluency and application, as well as their specific reading skills, with Guided Reading sessions where approaches to reading, such as inference and prediction, are explicitly taught and supported within our English sessions.
+These approaches continue into Year 1, where children continue to develop their Phase 4 and 5 phonics skills, their individual reading fluency and application, as well as their specific reading skills, with approaches to reading, such as inference and prediction, which are explicitly taught and supported within our English sessions.